open-telemetry/opentelemetry.io/content/en/docs/collector/about.md

 ## Other

-The OpenTelemetry collector can be extended or embedded into other applications.
+You can extend the OpenTelemetry collector or embedded it into other applications.

-The list of applications extending the collector:
+The following applications extend the collector:

 - [opentelemetry-collector-contrib](https://github.com/open-telemetry/opentelemetry-collector-contrib)
 - [jaeger](https://github.com/jaegertracing/jaeger/tree/master/cmd/opentelemetry)

-A guide on how to create your own distribution is available in this blog post:
+For a guide on how to create your own distribution, see the following blog post:
 ["Building your own OpenTelemetry Collector distribution"](https://medium.com/p/42337e994b63)

-If you are building your own distribution, the [OpenTelemetry Collector Builder](https://github.com/observatorium/opentelemetry-collector-builder) might be a good starting point.
+If you're building your own distribution, the [OpenTelemetry Collector Builder](https://github.com/observatorium/opentelemetry-collector-builder) might be a good starting point.